Ranmanuyan/lei_liu.github.io/_pages/about.md

 I received my master degree in Industrial Engineering from Tsinghua University in 2017 under the supervision of Prof. [Canrong Zhang](https://www.sigs.tsinghua.edu.cn/zcr_en/main.htm), and my bachelor degree in Information Management from NorthEast Forestry University in 2013.

 My research focuses on data-driven decision-making and stochastic programming with risk measures.
 My primary focus is on problems of machine scheduling and project management.

-## News
-* Our work "Scheduling remanufacturing activities for the repair of turbine blades: an approximate branch and bound approach to minimize a risk measure" was accepted by [XV CONVEGNO AITEM](https://www.aitem.org/convegno2021/), I will present this work in 17 Jan 2022.